chromium/chromium/ui/base/interaction/README.md

 * Register for callbacks when the user interacts with an element with a given identifier and context (known as _activation_)

-`ElementTrackerElement`, a polymorphic class defined in [`element_tracker.h`](/ui/base/interaction/element_tracker.h), represents a platform-agnostic UI element with an identifier and context.
-There must be a 1:1 correspondence between a visible named UI element and an `ElementTrackerElement`; the `ElementTrackerElement` is what is passed to callbacks when the UI element is shown, hidden, or activated.
+`TrackedElement`, a polymorphic class defined in [`element_tracker.h`](/ui/base/interaction/element_tracker.h), represents a platform-agnostic UI element with an identifier and context.
+There must be a 1:1 correspondence between a visible named UI element and an `TrackedElement`; the `TrackedElement` is what is passed to callbacks when the UI element is shown, hidden, or activated.

-Each framework has its own derived version of `ElementTrackerElement` that may provide additional information about the element.
+Each framework has its own derived version of `TrackedElement` that may provide additional information about the element.
 If you know what platform the element is from you may use the `AsA()` template method to dynamically downcast to the platform-specific element type.
 If you are working in an environment with